WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_users.md

 6. **Use the standard vocabularies**

     Where possible, we recommend using the CMIP7 standard names as defined by the [controlled vocabularies (CVs)][cmipCvs] (see [Section 3](#3-cmip7-facets-and-their-documentation)) to make references as clear and unambiguous as possible.
 However, if your audience requires different terms, then you should use those but we recommend keeping a mapping from the term your audience uses to the standard name, again to ensure that references can be unambiguously resolved where needed.
-Refer to the collection of CMIP7 models as the “CMIP7 multi-model ensemble” (or similar) and use, as appropriate, phrases like “CMIP7 multi-model [archive/output/results/simulations/dataset/…]” to describe CMIP7 contributions and products.
+Refer to the collection of CMIP7 models as the “CMIP7 multi-model ensemble”.